By Anna Rozentale

 There are cases where we don't send out the survey.
 There are ways we surface survey comments internally to be visible to the entire company.
 There are tags that prevent surveys from being sent on a ticket and guidelines around using them.
 Finally, there’s a newer Zendesk feature that lets you drill down into the reasons for bad satisfaction ratings.
 This article explains how we navigate the intricate workings of the CSAT survey and ratings.

 CSAT survey overview

-The CSAT survey is sent directly to the ticket requester in, roughly, 24 hours after the ticket status has been changed to Solved (unless it’s been reopened).
+The CSAT survey is sent directly to the ticket requester about 24 hours after the ticket status has been changed to Solved (unless it’s been reopened).
 We can never be sure of the exact timing because the survey is sent by an automation that runs once every hour and picks up any tickets that have been in a Solved state for over 24 hours.
-The automation’s title is Request customer satisfaction rating (System Automation).
+The automation’s title is Request customer satisfaction rating (system automation).

 The automation then performs two actions: it sends a dynamic content placeholder as an email to the requester, and changes a ticket attribute to “Satisfaction: Offered”.
 This is is to ensure we don’t send the survey twice per ticket.
 One of the conditions of the automation is, of course, that this attribute has to be “Unoffered” for the automation to run.

 Here’s what the text of the survey looks like:

 We want to make sure you're happy with our customer service.
 Please let us know by answering one quick question below:

 Here’s a reminder of what your ticket was about:

 The above message is translated into 10 additional languages that we support: Chinese Simplified & Traditional, Japanese, Portuguese, Spanish, French, German, Italian, Russian & Dutch.
 The text is, of course, fully customizable so use your company’s voice to keep the brand message consistent across the support interaction.